Free shore access

 The rocks are overgrown with colorful coral and sponges and are home to a variety of reef fish like grunt, parrotfish, couples of banded butterflyfish, and many more.
 Look out for flamingo tongue, a brightly colored sea snail that feeds on sea fans.

 Stay close to the cliff, and reach the area behind platform #5.
 Approximately 30m behind the platform, and a few meters from the shore (see map above), you will soon spot the tugboat sitting on the seabed (↕18ft/5m).

 With the sun rays illuminating the wreck surrounded by shoals of damselfish, the first sight at the Tugboat is always a fascinating moment.
 Corals and sponges cover the structure of the boat, immersed for more than 30 years.
 The moderate depth (less than 5 meters of water) and the good underwater visibility make the Tugboat a perfect spot for freedivers.

 Come early in the morning, as this spot can be crowded.
 Stay away from the dock, even if there is no boat moored on it: entering the industrial area is prohibited and dangerous.

 The Tugboat Bar is set on the beach.
 Check opening hours if you plan to have lunch here.
-A large choice of restaurants, fast-food and supermarket is available in Willemstad area, a 5-minutes’ drive from the spot.
+A large choice of restaurants, fast food and supermarket are available in Willemstad area, a 5-minutes drive from the spot.